hashicorp/consul/website/source/intro/vs/istio.html.md

 be deployed.
 For the control plane: Pilot, Mixer, and Citadel must be deployed and for the data plane an Envoy sidecar is deployed.
 Additionally, Istio requires a 3rd party service catalog from Kubernetes, Consul, Eureka, or others.
-At a minimum, three Istio-dedicated services along with at least one separate distributed system (in addition to Istio) must be configured for the full functionality of Istio.
+Finally, Istio requires an external system for storing state, typically etcd.
+At a minimum, three Istio-dedicated services along with at least one separate distributed system (in addition to Istio) must be configured to use the full functionality of Istio.

-Istio plans to work on any platform, but currently has a hard dependency on the Kubernetes API.
-While the documentation covers connecting non-Kubernetes services, it assumes that a Kubernetes deployment exists for the control plane.

 Istio provides layer 7 features for path-based routing, traffic shaping, load balancing, and telemetry.
 Access control policies can be configured